-Wonder workshop is a great Coding Robot for Kids 6+ years old.
-Dash robot helps to make tech knowledge accessible for all ages and provides expander packs to help Dash grow with your child’s skill level.
-Dash is voice activated and navigates objects.
+Wonder Workshops Dash is a great option for a Coding Robot for Kids 6+ years old.
+Dash helps to make tech knowledge accessible for all ages and provides expander packs to help Dash grow with your child’s skill level.
+Dash is voice-activated and navigates objects.
 Dash helps to create confident digital competencies in kids with their 5 Free Programming STEM Apps.

 Ozobot is a pocket-sized, beginners bot for building early STEAM skills in kids ages 6+ with basic coding skills.
-Ozobot is a screen-free educational robot toy that teaches kids to code by drawing commands with a marker.
+Ozobot is an educational robot toy that can be used with or without a screen.
+Ozobot Bit begins teaching kids to code by drawing commands with a marker.
 Once your child progresses they can use OzoBlockly online.
 It’s a more advanced program editor used to create bit code via a drag and drop feature.

 It’s not all about the bots!
 Check out our guide to the best coding toys for kids!

 With the LEGO boost creative toolbox, kids can build five different robots from one set.
 Each robot is progressively more challenging and teaches different skills.
 Kids can build and code interactive, motorized robots, models and creations with distance, color and tilt sensor technologies.
 This is one of the best robot kits for kids out there!